 Our argument points to parties and party systems as a cause of populism.
-We argue that environmental hostility alters the available successful strategies which political entrepreneurs may take to garner shares of the electorate.
+We argue that environmental hostility shapes the strategies which political entrepreneurs may take to garner shares of the electorate.
 Under our reasoning, the presence of stronger and more institutionalized parties reduces the ability of entrepreneurs who select a populist strategy to gain electoral traction.
 Thus, when parties or party systems are weak, populism is more prevalent in the system.
-It may be the case, however, that populism is a cause of party weakness or de-institutionalization.
+We must also consider, however, that populism is actually a cause of party weakness or de-institutionalization.

 \par

-Populism as a cause of party weakening or party system de-institutionalization is an problem of endogeneity that is crucial to address.
-Populism as a cause of weakening or de-institutionalization instead of an outcome is likely to be the true process if we have overestimated the role of political parties in voter choice.
-In our model, we argue that political parties are influential political institutions that are the best instruments in organizing and mobilizing voters.
-It is plausible that populism itself is a superior form of political mobilization, and that the rise of especially talented populists, such as Hugo Ch\'{a}vez, caused the collapse of the Venezuelan party system rather than Ch\'{a}vez rising due to the party system's weakness.
-Whether party weaknesses cause populism or the other way around is an empirical question that we seek to answer.
+Populism as a cause of party weakening or party system de-institutionalization is a problem of endogeneity that is crucial to address.
+In our model, we argue that political parties are influential political institutions that are the best instruments for organizing and mobilizing voters.
+It is plausible that populism is actually a superior form of political mobilization, and that the rise of especially talented populists, such as Hugo Ch\'{a}vez, causes the collapse of the party system rather than the other way around.
+Whether party weaknesses cause populism or the populism undermine political parties is an empirical question that we seek to answer.

 \par

-A significant question arises from our argument is \textit{if weak parties or party systems allow populism to rise, why isn't populism ubiquitous in weak party systems?}.
+Our argument also implies a puzzle that we must grapple with: \textit{if weak parties or party systems allow populism to rise, why isn't populism ubiquitous in weak party systems?}.
 If populism is such a potentially powerful electoral tool, why then do we not observe more populism - especially where parties are weak?
-We stress that populism is, in itself, one of many strategies politicians can use.
-Politicians may form parties, rely on personal wealth, use force, rely on immense networks, or use populism.
-Non of these strategies are mutually exclusive and political entrepreneurs may make use a mix of any set of strategies as they believe to be the most optimal.
+One part of the explanation lies with moderating effect of the electoral environment, as discussed above.
+However, we also stress that populism is, in itself, one of many strategies politicians can use.
+Politicians may form parties, rely on personal wealth, use force, rely on clientelist networks, or use populism.
+None of these strategies are mutually exclusive and political entrepreneurs may make use a mix of any set of strategies as they believe to be the most advantageous.
 The use of populism as a strategy, then, is dependent upon alternative forms of political organization and mobilization strategies.
 Should alternative forms exist, political entrepreneurs may substitute to or away from populism depending on the instruments available to them.

-This may be best illustrated in the Philippines where Rodrigo Duterte employed populist rhetoric to build a national constituency when he could no longer rely on local familial networks to win the presidency.
+%This may be best illustrated in the Philippines where Rodrigo Duterte employed populist rhetoric to build a national constituency when he could no longer rely on local familial networks to win the presidency.
+Have to think about this a bit more.

 %Another potential point of endogneiety is presidentialism

 %Allen - do we want to focus on this??
+Darrin: Let’s tackle this after APSA.

 %Other alternative explanations such as economic crisis, de-linking, rise of nationalism, etc